ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xIII.md

 The major difference between a dictionary and a list is that the values of the list had to be accessed via numeric identifiers called indices or indexes.
 But dictionaries use keys instead of numeric indices/indexes.
 Besides, dictionaries aren't guaranteed to preserve order.
 In a list, the first item is guaranteed to be the first item unless it's changed; in a dictionary, the first key-value pair added might not be the first one accessed.

+### Dictionaries in Python
+We use [brackets] for lists, (parentheses) for tuples, {curly braces} for dictionaries.
+Each *key/value pair* in our dictionary is defined with a syntax *key colon value*.
+With a dictionary, we're bundling up multiple variables, but we retain the ability to give them each their own name.

+Note that when we print the dictionary that we're defining, it actually prints in a *different order* than the way we defined it.
+Dictionaries carry no guarantee that the keys and values will be printed in the same order in which they were defined.
+It only guarantees that each value will stick with the correct key.

+The persistence of keys, though, means that in a dictionary, **keys must be immutable values**.
+So we can use **strings, integers, floats, tuples** as keys, but **we couldn't use a list or a dictionary as a key** because those are mutable data types.
+The reason for this is that if the key changes, the dictionary wouldn't know what value was associated with it.
+So it must guarantee that the keys cannot change.
+Values, on the other hand, can change.